timroesner/Blog/_posts/2020-05-03-starting-your-ios-design-system.md

 Apple provides us with `UIFontMetrics` based on their preferred font styles, they are responsible for the scaling factor of the dynamic font sizes.
 Since we don't want all of them growing at the same rate we base them off the closest Apple equivalent.
 Another aspect is semantic naming of these text styles, so if we were to modify them in the future, for example their font weight, we don't need to change the naming as a result of it, since it reflects purpose and not style.
-Here is what all of these text styles looks like:
+Here is what all of these text styles look like:

 ![Text Styles Example](./assets/images/DesignSystem/TextStyles.jpeg)

 ### Colors
 The right color palette can be very important for an app.
 Often there is a brand color which is also reflected in the app icon, and within the tint color of important controls.
-Apple also has their own named colors within UIKit and added many dynamic colors with iOS 13 that adapt for light and dark mode.
-These already feel native to iOS and I highly recommend using these as much as possible.
+Apple also has their own named colors within UIKit and added many dynamic colors with iOS 13 that adapt for Light and Dark Mode.
+These already feel native to iOS and I highly recommend using them as much as possible.
 A list of [these dynamic colors can be found here](https://developer.apple.com/documentation/uikit/uicolor/ui_element_colors).
 When it comes to adding your own colors you have multiple options.
-Most straight forward is to define a named color within an extension of `UIColor`:
+The most simple is to define colors within an extension of `UIColor`:

 ```swift
 extension UIColor {